In the time Chiller was at the park, it spent a large portion of that

 As the 1997 season wore on, the

-try and make the ride work correctly, but to no avail.
-Finally the
+the ride work correctly, but to no avail.
+Finally the reopening was

-and disappointing many park guests as well as park management, Chiller finally made
+park guests as well as park management, Chiller finally made its true

-its true public debut in spring of 1998.
-The ride ran
+public debut in spring of 1998.
+The ride ran semi-reliably for the

-constant problems from the first day of operations.
-Usually
+The Chiller faced constant problems from the first day of operations.

 occasionally it would be something more serious.